babaie774/linux-costom-giud/README.md

-# README: Linux Partitioning, Filesystem, and Swap Management
+# Linux Partitioning, Filesystem, and Swap Management

 ## 1. Checking and Listing Devices